 Different Ways to Wind Up

 There are two main ways to dissolve a business under Indian law: voluntarily and involuntarily.
-Members of a company may actively dissolve the company for various causes, including financial issues or completion of its goal.
+Members of a company may actively dissolve the company for various reasons, including financial issues or the completion of its goals.
 However, a court can dissolve a bankrupt or dishonest organization.
 Choosing the right judgments requires recognizing these variances.

 Justifications for Quitting